windowmeadow/bobalovers/README.md

 - Change how many events are shown in the Events UI with the "Show: N events" input.
 - To call OpenStates directly from the frontend (not recommended), set `VITE_USE_SERVER_PROXY=false` in `frontend/.env` and put `VITE_OPENSTATES_API_KEY=your_key` in `frontend/.env`.
 Restart the dev server after editing `.env`.
 - Keep your real `.env` files out of version control.
 The repo contains `.env.example` files and `.gitignore` entries in both `frontend/` and `backend/` to help with this.

-7) Optional: running with PM2 / systemd / Docker
-- This project is small and intended for local development.
-For production deployment, run the backend under a process manager (pm2/systemd) and build the frontend (`npm run build`) and serve the `dist/` folder, or deploy using your preferred cloud provider.

-8) Contact / next steps
-- If something fails, open an issue or paste the backend logs and browser console output.
-I can add a debug mode to the backend (`?debug=true`) to return upstream payloads to help troubleshoot.

 Enjoy — the app gives a quick local workflow for finding representatives and events by ZIP using OpenStates.